SRI-International/QC-App-Oriented-Benchmarks/hydrogen-lattice/README.md

 There are currently two ways to produce both problem instances/solution files.

 The most efficient method currently would be to run the `compute-vqe-problems-and-solutions.py` file located in the instances folder.
-This file computes both problem file .json and solution .sol files, and is currently configured to generate hydrogen lattice chains from 2 to 16 qubits, with distance parameter $r$ set to .75, 1.00, and 1.25.
+This file computes both problem file `.json` and solution `.sol` files, and is currently configured to generate hydrogen lattice chains from 2 to 16 qubits, with distance parameter $r$ set to .75, 1.00, and 1.25.

-The second method, which is more inefficient, would be to first run the file compute-instances.py, which will generate hydrogen lattice chains problem files from 2 to 12 qubits with $r$ set to .75, 1.00, and 1.25.
-Next, run the generate-instances.py file, which will generate the .sol files over the previously generated problem files.
+The second method, which is more inefficient, would be to first run the file `compute-instances.py`, which will generate hydrogen lattice chains problem files from 2 to 12 qubits with $r$ set to .75, 1.00, and 1.25.
+Next, run the `generate-instances.py` file, which will generate the `.sol` files using the previously generated problem files.

 Future versions of the code may allow for specifying the generation of problem and/or solution files from the terminal or through a GUI.

 ## Classical algorithm

 Classical methods to solve the dynamics of quantum systems have been in development for many years, some of which are capable of finding ground state energies to chemical accuracy.
 Unfortunately, these chemically accurate methods tend to be very costly.
-We currently use the full-configuration interaction (FCI) as well as the doubly occupied configuration interaction (DOCI) to compute ground state energies, storing them in .sol files corresponding to each problem instance .json.
+We currently use the full-configuration interaction (FCI) as well as the doubly occupied configuration interaction (DOCI) to compute ground state energies, storing them in `.sol` files corresponding to each problem instance `.json`.
 Both methods, while exact, suffer from exponential scaling in time as system size grows, and it is the goal of the VQE to avoid this scaling problem.
 These energies are used to create comparative metrics.

 ## Quantum algorithm